 John was ill between 1992-2006- during which time most of his early work was lost or destroyed.
 Between 2006-11 John wrote about his experience with mental illness and titled it “Lockdown.”
 In addition to his photography, John is currently polishing the first draft of “Lockdown.”
 Drafts of “Lockdown” can be found on this site.

-John, and his ex-wife, live with his 88 year old parents and provide elder care for him.
+John, and his ex-wife, live with his 91-year-old father and provide elder care for him.
 John’s mother died on April 2nd, 2020 of natural causes.
 John Eugene Panic is a pseudonym used to protect the privacy of his family.
 All characters, unless they are public figures, have been given pseudonyms to protect their privacy.